tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-5-live-note-integration.md

 #### UDP as OSC-like Communication

 This M4L device receives communication from the Electron app, specifically the note data that should be used to update MIDI clips.
 Communication happens over an internal UDP network within your computer.
-This works because Max has the `[udpreceive]` object (and a send equivalent) and we can use the JavaScript package `osc-emitter` from our Node.js app to send messages into Live.
+This works because Max has the `[udpreceive]` object (and a send equivalent not used here) and we can use the JavaScript package `osc-emitter` from our Node.js app to send messages into Live.

 #### Updating Ableton Live Notes via Live Object Model (LOM)